 Champagne Taittinger along with their UK partner Hatch Mansfield Ltd and friends have set up Domaine Evremond, purchasing 69 hectares of farmland at Selling Court Farm in Kent.
-40 hectares of this will be planted with Chardonnay, Pinot Noir and Pinot Meunier grapes to produce English Sparkling Wine.
+40 hectares of this will be planted with Chardonnay, Pinot Noir and Pinot Meunier grapes to produce sparkling wine made in England.

 We have dreamt for a number of years of working with our dear friends in the UK to create a special Franco/British project, built on the values of friendship and also to create something special to show our appreciation of the UK support for Champagne – it is Champagne Taittinger’s number one export market.
 We are very excited that this dream is now becoming a reality.

-We believe we can produce a high quality English Sparkling Wine drawing upon on our 80 years of winemaking expertise.
+We believe we can produce a high quality sparkling wine in England drawing upon on our 80 years of winemaking expertise.
 Our aim is to make something of real excellence in the UK’s increasingly temperate climate, and not to compare it with Champagne or any other sparkling wine.

 Our family has already had considerable success planting sparkling wine vineyards in the USA in 1987 when we launched Domaine Carneros by Taittinger, our venture with the Kopf family of Kobrand Wine & Spirits.
 We hope to replicate this success in the UK, working alongside our UK agent, and good friends, Hatch Mansfield.

 Our family has strong connections to Kent through my father, Jean Taittinger, who twinned Canterbury with Reims over 45 years ago when he was Mayor of Reims (1959 – 1977); so I am looking forward to being able to strengthen these links with Kent and with Great Britain as we embark on this venture.”